smcgdub/Math-This-Property/README.md

 #### **1.5 Design choices**

-* Project is still under construction so nothing finalized yet.
+* Below are the design choices i chose for the site.

 #### **FONTS**

-* The ont i have chosen for this project is [Didact Gothic](https://fonts.google.com/specimen/Didact+Gothic?query=dida&sort=popularity&preview.text=This%20is%20how%20the%20font%20will%20look&preview.text_type=custom#standard-styles).
+* The font i have chosen for this project is [Didact Gothic](https://fonts.google.com/specimen/Didact+Gothic?query=dida&sort=popularity&preview.text=This%20is%20how%20the%20font%20will%20look&preview.text_type=custom#standard-styles).
 Didact Gothic is a sans-serif font designed to present each letter in the form most often used in elementary classrooms.
 This makes it suitable for literacy efforts.

 ![Image of how the font will look](images/readme_images/math_my_property_font.png)

 #### **ICONS**

 * I decided i would use [Icons8](https://icons8.com/) icons for the project.
 Icons8 has a wide range of colorful and animated icons that are free to use.

+* I also used a small number of [Font Awesome](https://fontawesome.com/) icons on the site

 #### **COLOURS**